 ‘While most people probably can’t pump traces of jasmine into their sleeping quarters throughout the night, there may be easier ways to obtain the scent’s benefits’ Raudenbush suggested.
 ‘Many products contain jasmine, and a shower using Jasmine-scented soap before bed or the strategic placement of jasmine potpourri around the house could benefit sleep’ he said in conclusion.

-Perhaps Dr Raudenbush is not familiar with electric vaporisers or candle-powered burners; perhaps we should donate one to help with further research into this subject!
+It appears Dr Raudenbush is not familiar with electric vaporisers or candle-powered burners, so perhaps we should donate one to help with further research into this subject!
 Seriously though, it is always nice to see scientific evidence that supports what we have been preaching and teaching for over 25 years.

 See Quinessence Jasmine Absolute